Type 056 corvette: Design

 The Type 056 corvette fills the capability gap between the Type 022 missile boat and the Type 054A frigate.
 It is 90 m long with a gross displacement of 1500 tons, and incorporates anti-radar features.
 The Type 056 is suited for mid-range green-water missions and littoral duties, but not for major blue-water combat operations.
 The Type 056 corvette has a crew of 78 people with a top speed of 25 kn, and a cruise range of 3500 nmi at 16 kn.

-Surface armament is reported as an AK-176 76 mm naval gun, two H/PJ-17 30 mm autocannons, and four pod-launched YJ-83 anti-ship missiles (AShM).
+Surface armament is reported as an H/PJ-26 76 mm gun, two H/PJ-17 30 mm autocannons, and four pod-launched YJ-83 anti-ship missiles (AShM).
 HHQ-10 (or FL-3000N in foreign-operated vessels) surface-to-air missiles (SAM) are carried in a single eight-cell launcher.
 Finally, there are two triple-tube 324 mm torpedo launchers, which may carry Yu-7 light anti-submarine (ASW) torpedoes.

-The 30mm autocannons can also be used for a de-mining purpose.
+The 30 mm autocannons can also be used for a de-mining purpose.

 The basic Type 056 is equipped with Type 347G (LR66) radar and bow-mounted sonar.
 The Type 056A adds towed array and variable depth sonars (VDS); the towed body suggests the VDS is "not an exact copy" of either the Italian/US DE-1163 or the French DUBV-43.
 It is likely that the Chinese will have undertaken extensive trials and analysis of any imported equipment and built a nominally indigenous system using the knowledge gained.

 The Type 056 has a helicopter deck for landing a Z-9-sized helicopter, but no hangar.